 3. TAMMY -- I want to like Melissa McCarthy, I really do, but why is she making it so difficult?
 This is an absolutely brutal comedy... completely unfunny and embarrassing to watch.
 Surely McCarthy can do better than this?
 Or maybe she can’t.
 (Susan Sarandon should be ashamed of herself, too, but I suppose she’s earned the right to slum it.)

 2. A MILLION WAYS TO DIE IN THE WEST -- I’m cheating a little here because I didn’t see this one in theatres, but it’s just that bad.
-Stunningly unfunny, tasteless (in a bad way) and a blight on the resumes of i_frankensteinall involved (really, Charlize?).
+Stunningly unfunny, tasteless (in a bad way) and a blight on the resumes of all involved (really, Charlize?).
 Seth McFarlane continues to be a rancid hemorrhoid on the asshole of humanity and must be stopped.

 1. I, FRANKENSTEIN -- There’s so much wrong with this movie, in which Frankenstein’s monster gets involved in an ancient war between gargoyles and demons, I hardly know where to begin.
 It’s like they just picked random plot details out of a hat and mashed them together while drunk.
 Awful dialogue, lousy effects, phoned-in performances from great actors (come on, Aaron Eckhart and Bill Nighy) and utterly devoid of a sense of humor... it is a dull, incoherent mess on every level.
 This is the kind of lazy, lowest-common-denominator bullshit that will hopefully serve as a prime example of how NOT to kick off a potential movie franchise.
 Oy, Frankenstein....